Propaganda in Nazi Germany: Early Nazi Party (1919–1933)

 Hitler put these ideas into practice with the reestablishment of the Völkischer Beobachter, a newspaper published by the Nazi Party (NSDAP) from December 1920 onwards, whose circulation reached 26,175 in 1929.
 It was joined in 1927 by Joseph Goebbels's Der Angriff, another unabashedly and crudely propagandistic paper.

 During most of the Nazis' time in opposition, their means of propaganda remained limited.
 With little access to mass media, the party continued to rely heavily on Hitler and a few others speaking at public meetings until 1929.
 One study finds that the Weimar government's use of pro-government radio propaganda slowed Nazi growth.
 In April 1930, Hitler appointed Goebbels head of party propaganda.
 Goebbels, a former journalist and Nazi Party officer in Berlin, soon proved his skills.
-Among his first successes was the organization of riotous demonstrations that succeeded in having the American anti-war film All Quiet on the Western Front banned in Germany.
+Among his first successes was the organisation of riotous demonstrations that succeeded in having the American anti-war film All Quiet on the Western Front banned in Germany.